coltse/fhir.cerner.com/content/millennium/r4/foundation/other.md

 ---
-title: Other | R4 API
+description: Other | R4 API
-layout: api
+inject-note: false
 ---

 # Other